exasol/sql-statement-builder/doc/user_guide/statements/create_schema.md

 # CREATE SCHEMA

-The `CreateSchema` class of the SQL Statement Builder provides an entry point to defining a CREATE SCHEMA SQL statement.
+The `CreateSchema` class of the SQL Statement Builder provides an entry point to defining a [`CREATE SCHEMA`](https://docs.exasol.com/sql/create_schema.htm) SQL statement.

 ## Usage

-1. Create an instance of the `CreateSchema` class through the `StatementFactory`
+1. Create an instance of the `CreateSchema` class through the `StatementFactory`:

   ```java
   CreateSchema createSchema = StatementFactory.getInstance().createSchema("schemaName");